Start Here

 The point here is not just about accumulating assets.

 It is about fine tuning and seeing that your plan is actually on track.
 When you buy the investment property, you can get the best finance structure and the best rate that is available at the time.
-But a year or 18 months down the track, there may be a better structure or a better rate that is available to you that gives you a better chance for more efficiency in your portfolio and ultimately, gives you more cash flow in retiring the debt.
-So, you got to check the finance.
+But a year or 18 months down the track, there may be a better structure or better rate that is available to you that gives you more efficiency in your portfolio and ultimately, more cash flow in retiring the debt.
+So, you’ve got to check the finance.

-Equally, you might want to talk to the property manager about, “Ok, what is the market doing to the properties that I bought in that area?
+Equally, you might want to talk to your property manager about, “Ok, what is the market doing to the properties that I bought in that area?
 Is there a chance that I can actually increase the rent by $5 or $10, maybe even $15?”.
-All of these things really start to matter and the compound because ultimately, as I’ve said, it is not just about accumulating assets, it is about looking at the portfolio holistically in terms of buying the right asset, get your borrowing right and getting your cash flow management in place.
+All of these things really start to matter and then compound because ultimately, as I’ve said, it is not just about accumulating assets, it is about looking at the portfolio holistically in terms of buying the right asset, getting your borrowing right, and getting your cash flow management in place.

 But equally, putting some defence in place.
 So you might have gone through the process and there is a lot going on, buying an investment property, dealing with the banks for the first time but ultimately, if you set the portfolio up, you want to defend it.
 You want to make sure that if anything happens to your income or anything happens to your family, the whole portfolio is not at risk.
 So things like income protection insurance, trauma insurance, landlord insurance and so on.
 I think it is important that that last step isn’t neglected but I think it is very much often neglected.

-So in my view, there is five critical steps that most people need to go through or in fact every investors need to go through, but the fifth one is the most critical one that is often neglected and that is manage.
+So in my view, there are five critical steps that every investor needs to go through, but the fifth one is the most critical one that is often neglected.
 So I encourage all property investors to get a regular review of their portfolio to make sure they are on track.

 Connect with Empower Wealth: